2010–11 FC Basel season: Knockout phase

 From the Basel group, Group E, Bayern Munich and Roma advanced to the knock-out phase, but both were knocked out in the next round.
 Barcelona and Manchester United advanced to the final, which the Spaniards won 3–1.
 From Basel’s point of few they reached the aim by reaching the group stage.
 The second aim was, if possible, to advance to the knock-out stage.
 They did not reach the knock-out stage of the Champions League but did reach the knock-out round of the Europa League.
 In the Europa League the final was played between Porto and Braga and Porto won the title with a 1–0 win.
-Therefore, for the club this was indeed a very pleasing result.

 Club

 FC Basel Holding AG

 The FC Basel Holding AG (Holding) owns 75% of the club FC Basel (FC Basel 1893 AG) and the other 25% is owned by the club members.
 Chairwoman of the Holding was Gisela Oeri.
 She owned 91.96% of the shares.
 The other 8,04% of the shares were owned by a group of investors, these being Manor AG, J. Safra Sarasin, Novasearch AG, MCH Group AG and Weitnauer Holding AG.
 As chairwoman of the holding Ms Oeri was also chairwoman of the club.